 As always, if you get value from this episode, please subscribe so you do not miss out, rate and review the podcast on Apple Podcasts, and share with me when you’re listening!
 Screenshot where you are in the episode, and tag me, @mylittleeater, on Instagram.
 I’d also LOVE to be tagged in photos or videos of your littles playing with their food – let’s see your toddler’s imagination at work! (https://www.instagram.com/mylittleeater/)

-If you would like to take a look at all of the other wisdom that Melanie has to share, head over to http://www.melaniepotock.com to find links to all of her work, you’ll also find her social media links and how to contact her there.
-Another way to get some great tips on this topic is to join her Facebook group, you can find that community here. 🙂 (https://www.facebook.com/groups/334500850389835/ )
+If you would like to take a look at all of the other wisdom that Melanie has to share, head over to www.melaniepotock.com to find links to all of her work, you’ll also find her social media links and how to contact her there.
+Another way to get some great tips on this topic is to follow her Facebook , you can find Melanie here. (https://www.facebook.com/MyMunchBug/)

 Welcome Melanie!
 (2:18)

 How does food play help?
 (5:34)

 Adventures in Veggieland (9:07)